gloomybrain/finverity/README.md

 ## Functional requirements

 Accept incoming HTTP requests containing one file each in the request body and upload these files to an S3 bucket.
-In case the file in the request body is an image the service is required to resize it to one of the following dimentions:
+In case the file in the request body is an image the service is required to resize it to one of the following dimensions:

 - 2048 x 2048
 - 1024 x 1024